-Working with probate courts to settle your loved one’s affairs is often a long process, and even straightforward tasks like shutting down a loved one’s accounts and clearing out the contents of their home can be time-consuming.
+In addition, probate—in which a loved one’s estate is transferred to beneficiaries—often takes months to complete, while seemingly simple tasks like shutting down a loved one’s accounts and clearing out the contents of their home can be much more time-consuming than families expect.

-In fact, settling a loved one’s affairs amounts to a part-time job that lasts for more than a year, on average.
+In fact, settling a loved one’s affairs amounts to a part-time job that lasts for more than a year, on average, Empathy's Cost of Dying Report showed.

-Employees who are carrying this burden need real support—much more than employee assistance programs, or EAPs, are designed to offer.
+Unfortunately, the level of support employees need is much higher than employee assistance programs, or EAPs, are designed to offer.

-For instance, over 80% of Americans die without a will, but most families have no idea how to settle a loved one’s affairs with no will.
-Though this situation affects 4 out of 5 bereaved families, reliable support is hard to come by, beyond retaining the services of a lawyer—an expensive option, in terms of money and time.
+For instance, 54% of Americans did not have a will in 2021, but most families have no idea how to settle a loved one’s affairs with no will.
+Though this situation affects a majority of bereaved families, reliable support is hard to come by, beyond retaining the services of a lawyer—an expensive option, in terms of money and time.

 Families facing bureaucratic, financial, and legal challenges at one of the most difficult moments in their lives need more holistic support than an EAP can provide.